MrVPlusOne/mrvplusone.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research scientist at [Augment Computing, Inc.](https://augmentcode.com) I obtained my PhD degree in Computer Science at UT Austin, advised by [Işıl Dillig](http://www.cs.utexas.edu/~isil/) and [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).
-My PhD research focuses on combining deep learning and static analysis to automate programming tasks such as type inference and code autoediting.
-During my first few years as a PhD student, I also explored a range of other research topics, including software security and verification, program synthesis, and robotics.
-Before joining UT, I received my bachelor’s degree in Physics from the University of Science and Technology of China.
+I'm a founding member and research scientist at [Augment Computing, Inc.](https://augmentcode.com/), where I build innovative AI-powered developer tools.
+I earned my PhD in Computer Science from UT Austin under the guidance of [Işıl Dillig](http://www.cs.utexas.edu/~isil/) and [Greg Durrett](https://www.cs.utexas.edu/~gdurrett/), focusing on blending deep learning with static analysis to automate programming tasks like type inference and code autoediting.
+Along the way, I also gained experience in software security, verification, program synthesis, and robotics.
+Before UT, I earned my bachelor’s in Physics from the University of Science and Technology of China.

+At Augment, I've worked on projects ranging from code completion to retrieval context, and I'm currently leading our research on the [Next Edit feature](https://www.augmentcode.com/#Edits).
+I’m passionate about building tools that empower developers, and I thrive on tackling complex AI challenges that push the boundaries of what's possible in software engineering with large language models.